 lifespan, look like new longer and have ease of cleaning.
 Nylon is

-considered to be the fiber that offers the absolute best value for your
+considered to be the most durable fiber that offers the absolute best value for your

 How do I choose the Right Carpet Fiber?
 What is BCF?

 I have four kids and three dogs.
 I need a carpet that

 is able to take a beating.
 My question: I am confused about carpet